dotlines-io/ghoori-ondemand/README.md

 ---

-This package can be used for OnDemand payment integration with [Ghoori](http://ghoori.com.bd) Platform.
+This composer package can be used for OnDemand payment integration with [Ghoori](http://ghoori.com.bd) Platform.
-For the credentials please contact with support@ghoori.com.bd or call 8809612332215
+For the credentials, please contact with support@ghoori.com.bd or call 8809612332215

 ## Installation